E3SM-Project/ekea/docs/source/extract.rst

 Following sections explain how to extract a kernel from MPAS Ocean model using **ekea**.
 The same method can be used to extract a kernel from EAM model.

-Step 0.
-Create a E3SM case
+Step 0. create a E3SM case
 ----------------------------

 Before preceeding, please make sure that you have cloned E3SM repository on the system where you run ekea.